 A Field Hazard is defined by two attributes: the Field, which is the Hazard's area of effect, and the Hazard, which is what happens to victims who wander into the Field.

 The area covered by a dangerous condition is its Field.
-The Field may be filled with a uniform Hazard, such as molten lava, tear gas, or boy-band music.
-It may be filled with hidden and unpredictably distributed Hazards, like antipersonnel mines, patches of thin ice, swampy sinkholes, or subterranean BrikThulhoid tentacles waiting to burst through the surface.
+Some Fields are filled by a uniform Hazard, such as molten lava, tear gas, or boy-band music.
+Others are filled with hidden and unpredictably distributed Hazards, like antipersonnel mines, patches of thin ice, swampy sinkholes, or subterranean BrikThulhoid tentacles waiting to burst through the surface.

 Like Structures and Weapons, a Field is defined by its Size, measured by the number of inches across its widest dimension.
 Players will need to know exactly where the boundaries of the Field are, so it's a good idea to make Fields a different color than the surrounding terrain, or indicate their borders with lines of small bricks or other markers.